 Want to test drive Chrome OS without buying an Acer, Samsung or HP Chromebook?
 Why not create a bootable USB Google Chromium OS for your existing laptop?
 All you need is a 4GB thumb drive and follow these 3 simple steps!
-Due to the This tutorial is meant for Microsoft Windows XP, Vista, 7 and 8.
+This tutorial is meant for Microsoft Windows XP, Vista, 7 and 8.
 Having said that, the USB bootable flash drive works on Apple MacBook and desktop.

 ChromiumOS is a lightweight, lightning-fast operating system for your netbook, laptop or even desktop.
 With the familiar environment of Chromium/Chrome, the entire web is at your fingertips in seconds.
 HTML5 is fully supported, allowing you to enjoy the very best that the web has to offer.
 Chromium OS is an open-source project that aims to build an operating system that provides a fast, simple, and more secure computing experience for people who spend most of their time on the web.

 - Step 1 – Download the latest Chromium OS* from chromium.arnoldthebat.co.uk.
 (Approximately 329MB)

 - Step 2 – Use WinRAR or 7zip to extract IMG file from the downloaded archive.

 - Step 3 – Use Windows Image Writer, then select the IMG file and select the USB device (4GB of space) from the menu, lastly click on ‘Write’ to create the bootable Chrome OS.

 Remember to change the boot sequence in your BIOS.
 Your BIOS must be set to boot from the USB first instead of the hard disk.

 Download the correct OS for your system.
 If you are unsure, go for Cx86OS.
 More often than not, Intel powered laptops runs this version of processor.

 - Camd64OS builds denote x64 processors

 Will Chrome OS Overtake And Replace Windows OS?